B-cos/B-cos-v2/README.md

 - [License](#license)

 # Introduction
-This repository contains the code for the B-cos v2 models. (_Paper coming soon!_)
+This repository contains the code for the B-cos v2 models.

-These models are more efficient and easier to train than the original B-cos models.
+These models are more efficient and easier to train than the [original v1 B-cos models](https://github.com/moboehle/B-cos).
 Furthermore, we make a large number of pretrained B-cos models available for use.

 If you want to take a quick look at the explanations the models generate,